 Proactive news headlines including Elementos Ltd, Imugene Ltd, Emperor Energy and Tamboran Resources

-- Elementos Ltd (ASX:ELT, OTC:ELTLF) has earned a ‘buy’ rating with a share price target of A$0.62 from Petra Capital, underpinned by its 100%-owned Oropesa Tin Project in Spain’s Andalucian Province, which the research firm described as a world-class tin asset.
+- Elementos Ltd (ELTELTLF has earned a ‘buy' rating with a share price target of A$0.62 from Petra Capital, underpinned by its 100%-owned Oropesa Tin Project in Spain's Andalucian Province, which the research firm described as a world-class tin asset.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has received a valuation of A$2.98 billion or A$0.48 per share in initial coverage by Diamond Equity Research.
+- Imugene Ltd (IMUIUGNF has received a valuation of A$2.98 billion or A$0.48 per share in initial coverage by Diamond Equity Research.
 Click here

-- Emperor Energy Ltd (ASX:EMP) is trading higher after signing an MoU with Cooper Energy Ltd (ASX:COE) to progress discussions regarding potential cooperation for gas production in the Gippsland Basin in Victoria.
+- Emperor Energy Ltd EMP is trading higher after signing an MoU with Cooper Energy Ltd COE to progress discussions regarding potential cooperation for gas production in the Gippsland Basin in Victoria.
 Click here

-- Tamboran Resources Ltd (ASX:TBN) has recorded strong gas shows from its Maverick 1V well within the Beetaloo Basin Permit EP 136 in the Northern Territory of Australia.
+- Tamboran Resources Ltd TBN has recorded strong gas shows from its Maverick 1V well within the Beetaloo Basin Permit EP 136 in the Northern Territory of Australia.
 Click here

-- Prescient Therapeutics Ltd (ASX:PTX) has brought in AS$8.76 million thanks to a share purchase plan (SPP) — well above the A$8 million target thanks to strong investor demand.
+- Prescient Therapeutics Ltd PTX has brought in AS$8.76 million thanks to a share purchase plan (SPP) — well above the A$8 million target thanks to strong investor demand.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has welcomed the acceptance of an abstract on the overall survival results from its HER-Vaxx HERIZON study for presentation at the ESMO Asia Congress 2022, to be held in Singapore from December 2-4, 2022.
+- Imugene Ltd (IMUIUGNF has welcomed the acceptance of an abstract on the overall survival results from its HER-Vaxx HERIZON study for presentation at the ESMO Asia Congress 2022, to be held in Singapore from December 2-4, 2022.
 Click here

 About Proactive